Thames Gateway Bridge: Description

 For pedestrians the nearest other crossings are the Greenwich foot tunnel, the Woolwich foot tunnel and Woolwich Ferry, or the Docklands Light Railway, from King George V station under the river to Woolwich Arsenal station, which opened in early 2009.

-For vehicles, the nearest other Thames crossings are the Blackwall Tunnel (A102), the Dartford Crossing (M25) and the Woolwich Ferry.
+For vehicles, the nearest other Thames crossings are the Blackwall Tunnel and adjacent Silvertown Tunnel (A102), the Dartford Crossing (A282) and the Woolwich Ferry.

 History

 Background

 The design and the location were similar to the East London River Crossing, which was proposed and approved by two public inquiries from the 1970s to the 1990s but subsequently dropped by the Department for Transport.

 Consultation

-In July 2004, a new bridge on the site was proposed, with planning applications submitted by Transport for London to the London Borough of Newham and London Borough of Greenwich, with the support of Ken Livingstone, the Mayor of London.
+In July 2004, a new bridge on the site was proposed, with planning applications submitted by Transport for London (TfL) to the London Borough of Newham and London Borough of Greenwich, with the support of Ken Livingstone, the Mayor of London.

 and were approved in December 2004.
 There was support from the other local councils including Barking & Dagenham, Havering and Lewisham, some local Members of Parliament, and business organisations such as London First and the London Development Agency.

 A public inquiry on the scheme sat at Charlton Athletic F.C. from June 2005 to May 2006.

 The inspector recorded, prior to the inquiry, 2,949 objections and 47 expressions of support.
 It drew organised opposition from a number of environmental groups, including Friends of the Earth; they joined a local opposition group to argue against the bridge at the inquiry.

 During the inquiry, a further 1,819 written representations were received opposed to the proposed development and nine in support; 22 objections were withdrawn during the Inquiries.
 Their objections were mainly as follows: